arch1p3l/arch1p3l/README.md

 # arch1p3l

-This project is a chimera, in 4 senses of the meaning of the term:
+This project is a chimera, metonymically reflecting 4 senses of the meaning of the term:

-1. a mythical animal formed from parts of various animals.
+1. a mythical animal, formed from parts of various animals
-2. a thing which is hoped for but is illusory or impossible to achieve: *'the economic sovereignty you claim to defend is a chimera'*
+2. a thing which is hoped for, but is illusory or impossible to achieve: *'enlightenment is real, but the enlightened person is a chimera'*
 3. an organism containing a mixture of genetically different tissues, formed by processes such as fusion of early embryos, grafting, or mutation
-4. a DNA molecule with sequences derived from two or more different organisms, formed by laboratory manipulation
+4. a DNA molecule with sequences derived from two or more different organisms

 The 10 parts merged into this chimera are: